iresbaylor/codeDuplicationParser/CONTRIBUTING.md

 Where applicable, close issues by adding `Close #N` to a commit message or the description of a related pull request.

 To avoid any confusion, it is best to prefix the `#N` part with the username of the upstream fork's owner (e.g., `Close username#123`), otherwise you may accidentally end up referencing an issue or a pull request from a different fork.

+## Testing

+Tests are written using the `pytest` framework.

+All testing logic should be in the `tests` package, including helper functions.
+Do not put tests into regular source code files because it makes their maintenance tedious.

+Prefix names of files that contain tests as well as the test functions themselves with `test_`.
+Test cases inherit from `unittest.TestCase` and their name should end with `Test`.

+Avoid conditional statements and `print` calls.
+Instead, use the `assert condition, message` statement.
+The message part is optional and in many cases not necessary.

 ## Libraries and Dependencies